Tagged as: Retirement Planning

 IRAs differ from savings accounts in that you’re doing more than saving.
 By contributing, you’re committing to use that money for retirement and not before.
 Withdrawing money early could incur hefty penalties.
 If you need to be able to have access to your money, a savings account or certificate is a better option for short-term needs.

-You also can have both types of IRAs but the combined contribution amount cannot exceed $6,000/$7,000 in a year.
+You also can have both types of IRAs but the combined contribution amount cannot exceed the limits set by the IRS for that tax year.